-When comparing active versus passive ventilation there was a 19% increase in $O_2$ for the passive system (Table 6).
-This was attributable to the ventilation system rather than a difference between the two years as $O_2$ was actually higher in year one than in year two, 14.0% versus 13.1%.
+There was an overall increase in O_2 levels of 19% when comparing active versus passive ventilation (Table 7).
+When comparing the two years, O_2 levels were actually higher in year one than they were in year two, 14.0% versus 13.1%.
 This would indicate that actual improvement was even greater with the passive ventilation system.

-Table 6 - Oxygen levels for two ventilation systems.
+Table 7 - Oxygen levels for two covering systems with passive ventilation.